Great Customer Service

 • What small businesses do you NOT like to business with?

-What is the common answer: It is good (or bad) customer service.
-Customers, clients, vendors and professionals all want to do business with businesses and business owners they like – that treat them well, give excellent service and follow-up and have consistent and fair policies for exchange.
+The common answer is always good (or bad) customer service.
+Customers, clients, vendors, and professionals all want to do business with businesses and business owners they like – that treat them well, give excellent service and follow-up and have consistent and fair policies for exchange.

 As business owners, we do NOT want any of the following to happen: